 A cabinet shop falls under small business.
-Small businesses that need the most assistance are most vulnerable to a first-rate disaster, lawsuit, or death.
-A large company, however, is much more likely to offer financial support in the wake of these kinds of situations.
+Small businesses need the most assistance and are most vulnerable to a first-rate disaster, lawsuit, or death.
+A large company, however, is much more likely to have the financial support in the wake of these kinds of situations.
 You have a lot invested in your organization's success if you own a company.
 Without the proper insurance coverage, you could jeopardize your legacy.
 Adequate liability and property damage coverage will ensure the fulfillment of your business dreams.

 Workers’ compensation insurance isn't usually required to be purchased by employers until they've hired employees.
 Most states call for workers' compensation when you have a minimum number of workers on the payroll.
-However, other states may require this coverage even with one employee if in a high-risk industry.
+However, other states may require this coverage even with one employee regardless of industry.
 Be sure to check your state’s requirements for this coverage.

-Remember, even if the law doesn’t require a workers’ compensation policy, as an employer, you may still be liable to pay an injured employee all the state-required benefits out of pocket.
+Remember, even if the law doesn’t require a workers’ compensation policy, as an employer, you may still be liable to pay all the state-required benefits out of pocket for your injured employee.
 Medical care and lost wages can add up quickly, so not buying a policy does not alleviate the responsibility an employer has for their employees if injured on the job.

 Many local county or city municipalities require general liability insurance to operate a business in their communities.
 They may set the required limit for certain types of professional licenses or even occupational licenses.
 Err on the side of caution, and check with your local government’s requirements before running a business in their locale.